httpsflood/TransparencyPlayer/README.md

 <p float="left">
     <img src="demo.gif" width="500" alt="demo"/>
 </p>
+## Dependencies

+This mod requires the following libraries:

+    Cloth Config API by shedaniel - Used for the in-game configuration screen.
 ---

 ⭐ If you find this project useful, consider giving it a star on GitHub!